ibm-cloud-docs/Cloudant/api/design_documents.md

 the object is 'removed' or 'filtered' from the feed.
 If the function returns a `true` result when applied to a change, the change remains in the feed.
-This means that filter functions let you 'remove' or 'ignore' changes that you do not want to monitor.
+In other words, filter functions 'remove' or 'ignore' changes that you do not want to monitor.

 Filter functions can also be used to modify a [replication task](/docs/services/Cloudant?topic=cloudant-advanced-replication#filtered-replication-adv-repl).
 {: tip}

 Filter functions require two arguments: `doc` and [`req`](#req).

-The `doc` argument represents the document being tested for filtering.
+The `doc` argument represents the document that is tested for filtering.

-The `req` argument contains additional information about the request.
+The `req` argument contains more information about the request.
-It enables you to create filter functions that are more dynamic, because they are based on additional factors such as query parameters or the user context.
+With this argument, you can create filter functions that are more dynamic because they are based on additional factors such as query parameters or the user context.

 For example,
-you could control aspects of the filter function tests by using dynamic values provided as part of the HTTP request.
+you could control aspects of the filter function tests by using dynamic values that are provided as part of the HTTP request.
-In many filter function use cases, however, only the `doc` parameter is used.
+However, in many filter function use cases, only the `doc` parameter is used.

-The `req` argument corresponds to that used in a [list function](#list-functions).
+The `req` argument corresponds to the argument that is used in a [list function](#list-functions).

-### Example design document containing a filter function
+### Example design document that contains a filter function

 ```json
 {